Nuvoton-EC/npcx-ec-tests/README.md

-# Zephyr Example Application
+# Zephyr Applications for NPCX EC Driver Validation

-This repository contains a Zephyr example application.
-The main purpose of this repository is to serve as a reference on how to structure Zephyr-based applications.
-Some of the features demonstrated in this example are:
+This repository contains plenty of Zephyr applications which main purpose is to validate current NPCX EC drivers.
+Some of the features demonstrated in this repository are:

 - Basic [Zephyr application][app_dev] skeleton
 - [Zephyr workspace applications][workspace_app]